Frequently Asked Questions

 Once hired, a digital court reporter or legal transcriptionist will likely read employer-specific manuals, reviewing them with their assigned mentors, and observe skilled digital court reporters and transcriptionists perform their duties.

-Digital court reporters and legal transcriptionists generally obtain initial technical training from the International Institute for Transcribers and Court Reporters and when placed in service further employer-specific training is provided on the job.
+Digital court reporters and legal transcriptionists generally obtain initial technical training from the BlueLedge and when placed in service further employer-specific training is provided on the job.
+We also recommend seeking certification for AAERT to further your career.

 What about professional Licensing?

-Digital court reporters and legal transcriptionists are strongly encouraged by the IITCR to write professional certification examinations consisting of spelling, punctuation, vocabulary, legal terminology and digital transcription that test for verbatim accuracy with either the American Association of Electronic Reporters and Transcribers or the International Alliance of Professional Reporters and Transcribers.
+Digital court reporters and legal transcriptionists are strongly encouraged by BlueLedge to take professional certification examinations consisting of spelling, punctuation, vocabulary, legal terminology and digital transcription that test for verbatim accuracy with either the American Association of Electronic Reporters and Transcribers or the International Alliance of Professional Reporters and Transcribers.
 Both of these certifications are recognized in the United States, Canada, and around the world.

 In the U.S., some states require court reporters to be notary publics.
 Some may require the court reporter to pass a state test administered by a board of examiners.
 In addition, some states require professional certification.